 No eligibility requirements

 Deviance - the breaching of social judgements or norms - is a universal and ubiquitous phenomenon, fundamental to studies in sociology and criminology.
 We all make social judgements and we are all judged by others but such judgements are relative and constructed.
-Different societies, sub-cultures and even individuals have different views on what is right and wrong; and the kinds of behaviours, beliefs and bodies that are labelled as 'deviant' depend upon their historical, social, and cultural context.
-This subject will explore the social construction of deviance in relation to gender, sexuality, race, bodies, minds, drug-use and violence, and students will learn to use the concept of deviance as a means of critically analysing society.
+Different societies, subcultures and even individuals have different views on what is right and wrong; and the kinds of behaviours, beliefs and bodies that are labelled as 'deviant' depend upon their historical, social and cultural context.
+In this subject you will explore the social construction of deviance in relation to gender, sexuality, race, bodies, minds, drug use and violence, and you will learn to use the concept of deviance as a means of critically analysing society.

-Discussion Participation: 500 words.
-Assessment Notes: On-campus students will be assessed on participation in class discussion; online students will be assessed on postings to Moodle discussion forums.
-Relates to Learning Outcomes 1-5.
-Essay: 1500 words.
-Relates to Learning Outcomes 1-5 Essay Plan: 500 words.
+Essay Plan: 500 words.
+Relates to Learning Outcomes 1-5 Essay: 2000 words.
 Relates to Learning Outcomes 1-5 Online Quizzes.
 500 words.
 Assessment Notes: 10 topic quizzes.
 Students will be marked on their best 5 quizzes, worth 2% each, to attain a maximum total of 10% for the unit.
 Relates to Learning Outcomes 1-5.
-Final Examination: 2hrs 15mins.
+Take Home Exam: 2hrs 15mins.
 Relates to Learning Outcomes 1-5.
-UNE manages supervised exams associated with your UNE subjects.
-Prior to census date, UNE releases exam timetables.
-They’ll email important exam information directly to your UNE email address.

 - Online Quizzes (10%)